Coexistence with the environment

 Environment

-For more information about the Ecomuseum, please visit the Tansei Research Institute website.
+For more information about the Ecomuseum, please visit Tansei Institute website.

 Tansei Display, a design and construction company for "displays for department stores and Commercial Spaces" and "displays for art museums and cultural event spaces," is engaged in Environmental Consideration design and construction activities just like Tanseisha.